shmup/lazyjournal/README.md

 This command will run a script that will download the latest executable from the GitHub repository into your current user's home directory along with other executables (or create a directory) and grant execution permission.

-You can also use Go for installation.
+You can also use Go for install the dev version.
 To do this, the Go interpreter must be installed on the system, for example, in Ubuntu you can use the SnapCraft package manager:

 ```shell
 sudo snap install go --classic